-Energy Efficiency and Conservation Activity
+Energy Efficiency and Conservation Activities

-Level Energy Efficiency and Conservation Activity Reported Silver 1.
-The city encouraged the development of the green residential Aragon Townhomes, previously a brownfield, and approved the project because of its various green designs.
+1. The city encouraged the development of the green residential Aragon Townhomes, previously a brownfield, and approved the project because of its various green designs.
 The townhomes were built beyond CalGreen standards, featuring solar systems and energy efficient designs for all 81-units of 2 to 3- bedroom dwellings.
-While a residential project was not initially under the Specific Plan of Development, the city wanted to encourage and increase green building in the community.
-They were willing to modify density and building height requirements in the Specific Plan of Development to approve the project and have the green designs considered as amenities.
-2018

-Level Energy Efficiency and Conservation Activities Reported Gold The city implemented a policy to shut off computers, printers and shredders at the end of each day.
+- 2. The city implemented a policy to shut off computers, printers and shredders at the end of each day. - 3.
 The city is participating in the Edison incentive application for up to \$10,000 in rebates for the LED retrofit of existing safety lights at 16 signalized intersections.
 In July 2017, the city council approved the purchase of 81 LED safety light fixtures from Leotek Electronics, which were received in September 2017 and installed by Long Beach Signals Division (who maintains the city's intersection lights) by the end of 2017.
 The city replaced previous lighting ranging from 200 to 400 watts with LED wattages ranging from 88 to 180 watts.
 The city is also working with SCE to retrofit all LS1 lighting fixtures (owned by SCE) in the future at 11 intersections.
-2018

-Level Energy Efficiency & Conservation Activities Reported Platinum The city has replaced older, less efficient pump motors with high efficiency motors through federal grant money.
-In 2017, upgrades included four motors at the Gundry Pump Station and one motor at the Hilltop Station.
-Signal Hill accepted a grant from Southern California Edison: a grant in 2015 for a program to install variable speed motor drives on city water pumps that match the service need and reduce energy use.
-2018
+- 4. The city has replaced older, less efficient pump motors with high efficiency motors through federal grant money.
+In 2017, upgrades included four motors at the Gundry Pump Station and one motor at the Hilltop Station. - 5.
+Signal Hill accepted a grant from Southern California Edison for a program to install variable speed motor drives on city water pumps that match the service need and reduce energy use.

-Water & Wastewater Systems Activity
+Water & Wastewater Systems Activities

-Level Water & Wastewater Systems Activity Reported Silver 1.
-The city provided and installed irrigation retrofits, including nozzle replacements, spray head replacements, new controllers, low flow toilets, water efficient faucets, and mulch rings around trees at 7 city parks/ facilities at no cost through the water reduction program administered by the Central Coast Water Basin in 2016.
-The city parks and facilities upgraded are: a.
-Discovery Well Park b.
-Hilltop Park c.
-Panorama Promenade d.
-Signal Hill Community & Youth Center e.
-Signal Hill City Hall f.
-Signal Hill Park 2018
+1. The city provided and installed irrigation retrofits, including nozzle replacements, spray head replacements, new controllers, low flow toilets, water efficient faucets, and mulch rings around trees at 7 city parks/facilities at no cost through the water reduction program administered by the Central Coast Water Basin in 2016.

-Level Water & Wastewater Systems Activities Reported Gold In 2014, the city council authorized an agreement between Signal Hill and the Gateway Water Management Authority to accept a Water and Energy Efficiency Grant from the U.S. Bureau of Reclamation for a Regional Advanced Meter Infrastructure Program in the amount of \$41,758 to initiate a smart meter replacement project.
+- 2. In 2014, the city council authorized an agreement between Signal Hill and the Gateway Water Management Authority to accept a Water and Energy Efficiency Grant from the U.S. Bureau of Reclamation for a Regional Advanced Meter Infrastructure Program in the amount of \$41,758 to initiate a smart meter replacement project.
 Through the demonstration project, the city replaced 260 residential meters in 2017 in the North End neighborhood with smart meters.
 The meters have the capability to electronically collect and transmit water usage data in incremental time periods.
-This effort also served as a demonstration project for the community.
+This effort also served as a demonstration project for the community. - 3.
 The city re-stenciled 23 storm drain inlets with a no dumping sign in fiscal year 2014-2015.
 A total of 43 storm drain inlets have been re-stenciled with a no dumping sign since 2013.
-2018